 The feast day of Saint Patrick has been observed in Ireland on March 17 for hundreds of years.
-The date falls during the fasting season of Lent, but on Saint Patrick's Day the prohibitions against eating meat were lifted, and the Irish would celebrate their patron saint with dancing, drinking, and feasting on the traditional meal of Irish bacon and cabbage.
+The date falls during the fasting season of Lent, but on Saint Patrick's Day the prohibitions against eating meat were lifted, and the Irish would celebrate their patron saint with dancing, drinking, and feasting on the traditional meal of Irish bacon (or corned beef) and cabbage.

-Traditional Symbols of St. Patrick's Day
+Symbols of St. Patrick's Day

 According to Christian legend, St. Patrick used the three-leafed clover to illustrate the doctrine of the Trinity to his pagan audience in Ireland.
 However, this story did not appear until more than 1000 years after St. Patrick's death.